spiral-project/ihatemoney/docs/installation.rst

 - **Production value:** Set it to some path on your disk.
 Typically ``sqlite:///home/ihatemoney/ihatemoney.db``.
 Do *not* store it under ``/tmp`` as this folder is cleared at each boot.

+If you're using PostgreSQL, Your client must use utf8.
+Unfortunately, PostgreSQL default is to use ASCII.
+Either change your client settings, or specify the encoding by appending `?client_encoding=utf8` to the connection string.

 `SECRET_KEY`
 ------------